monty888/monstr_terminal/README.md

 # poster
-post text(kind 1) or encrypted(kind 4) text notes to nostr.
+post text(kind 1) or encrypted(kind 4) text notes to nostr from the command line.
 Optionally via a inbox an account for which bother poster and receiver have priv key so that meta is hidden.

 ```commandline